 About the Lang Center

-The Lang Center offers free Friday passes to Columbia Business School entrepreneurs to the Harlem Garage near Columbia’s Morningside campus.
+The Lang Center offers free passes to Columbia Business School entrepreneurs to the Harlem Garage near Columbia’s Morningside campus.
+Passes are now available for weekdays.